Separating Rank Logic from Polynomial Time: Introduction

 Choiceless Polynomial Time (CPT) was introduced in~\cite{bgs1999}.
-It is a logic manipulating hereditarily finite sets and expresses all usual operations of finite sets.
-The key point is, that by definition of CPT it is impossible to pick an arbitrary element out of a set.
+It is a logic manipulating hereditarily finite sets and expresses all common operations on finite sets.
+The key point is, that by definition of \CPT{} it is impossible to pick an arbitrary element out of a set.
 If one wants to process an element in a set, one has to process all of them.
-This makes CPT choiceless and thereby isomorphism-invariant.
-CPT can define the isomorphism problem of CFI graphs over $\FF_2$ if the base graph is totally ordered~\cite{DawarRicherbyRossman2008} (which is sufficient to separate \IFPC{} from \PTime).
-More generally, CPT captures \PTime{} on the class of structures with bounded color class size, where the automorphism group of each color class is abelian~\cite{AbuZaidGraedelGrohePakusa2014}.
-This result is established by showing that CPT defines the solvability problem of a certain class of linear equation systems.
-Grädel and Grohe suggested that this class of equation systems might be a candidate for separating CPT from rank logic~\cite{GraedelGrohe15}.
+This makes \CPT{} choiceless and thereby isomorphism-invariant. \CPT{} defines the isomorphism problem of CFI graphs over $\FF_2$ if the base graph is totally ordered~\cite{DawarRicherbyRossman2008} (which is sufficient to separate \IFPC{} from \PTime).
+More generally, \CPT{} captures \PTime{} on the class of structures with bounded color class size, where the automorphism group of each color class is abelian~\cite{AbuZaidGraedelGrohePakusa2014}.
+This result is established by showing that \CPT{} defines the solvability problem of a certain class of linear equation systems.
+Grädel and Grohe suggested that this class of equation systems might be a candidate for separating \CPT{} from rank logic~\cite{GraedelGrohe15}.
 The result on bounded abelian color classes in~\cite{AbuZaidGraedelGrohePakusa2014} can be strengthened to not necessarily bounded color classes, as long as a total order of the automorphism group of each color class is given~\cite{pakusa2015}.
-Using this result we show that CPT indeed defines the CFI query over $\ZZ_{2^i}$ for every $i \in \nat$ for totally ordered base graphs.
-Hence, we separate rank logic not only from \PTime{} but also from CPT.
+Using this result we show that \CPT{} indeed defines the CFI query over~$\ZZ_{2^i}$ for every $i \in \nat$ for totally ordered base graphs.
+Hence, we separate rank logic not only from \PTime{} but also from \CPT{}.

-\paragraph{Our Techniques} We consider CFI graphs over $\ZZ_{2^i}$.
+\paragraph{Our Techniques.} We consider CFI graphs over $\ZZ_{2^i}$.
 The automorphism groups of these graphs are $2$-groups.
-We show that in this case formulas containing the uniform rank operator $\rk$ without a fixed prime can be translated to formulas only using the $\rk_2$ operator.
-This strengthens a result from~\cite{GradelPakusa15} stating that on CFI graphs, whose automorphism group are $p$-groups, rank operators $\rk_q$ for $q\neq p$ can be simulated by \IFPC{}.
-Hence, if there is a formula defining the CFI query over $\ZZ_{2^i}$, we can assume that it only uses the rank operator $\rk_2$.
+We show that in this case formulas containing the uniform rank operator~$\rk$ without a fixed prime can be translated to formulas only using the~$\rk_2$ operator.
+To do so, we use the result of~\cite{GradelPakusa19} stating that on CFI graphs, whose automorphism groups are $p$-groups, rank logic formulas only using rank operators~$\rk_q$ for $q\neq p$ can be simulated by \IFPC{}.
+Hence, if there is a formula defining the CFI query over~$\ZZ_{2^i}$, we can assume that it only uses the rank operator~$\rk_2$.